kansoftware/rag_with_lmstudio/README.md

+# main project
+This is fork from https://github.com/mahesh-tws/lmstudio-rag

-# A simple RAG example using LM Studio Server #
+## A simple RAG example using LM Studio Server #

 Start LM Studio server running on port 1234.